 - Carefully vacuum all carpeted areas.

-The best way to prevent pinworm infections and reinfections is to follow recommended hygiene routines and encourage other household members, especially children, to do the same.
-You can work to prevent pinworm infections with the following practices:
+The best way to prevent pinworm infections and repeat infections is to follow these hygiene routines and encourage other household members — especially children — to do the same:

-- Wash your hands with warm water and soap after using the toilet.
-Be especially careful after bowel movements and changing diapers.
-Do the same before preparing food and eating.
+- Wash your hands carefully with soap and warm water after using the toilet, especially after bowel movements, after changing diapers, and before preparing and eating food.

 - Keep your fingernails short and clean.

-- Shower daily in the morning to remove pinworm eggs that may have been deposited overnight.
+- Shower every morning to remove eggs deposited overnight, if you can.

 - Change your underwear and clothing daily.